codingo/Interlace/README.md

 vhostscan -t $target -oN $output/$target-vhosts.txt
 ```

 This would output a file for each target in the specified output folder.
+You could also run multiple commands simply by adding them into the command file.